Dvwhite81/practice-for-week-10-sql-practice-delete-cascade/README.md

 Try to delete the band with an `id` of `1`.

 > You should see an error.
 Does this error make sense?

+> - Deleting the band would lead to musicians having a missing reference, causing an error.

 ## Step 2: Add `CASCADE`